Sourdough Bread Recipe

 • Remove the lid and continue baking another 20 minutes until the loaf is golden brown.

-Pastry Chef tips for making artisan Sourdough Bread at home
+Pastry Chef tips for making artisan Sourdough at home

-• A wet dough is a sticky dough and can be a bit fussy to handle.
-Because this bread has a long, slow fermentation, the bread has time to develop plenty of gluten without lots of kneading.
+A wet dough will feel sticky and a bit fussy at first, but the long fermentation gives the dough time to develop plenty of gluten without aggressive kneading.

-• If you are working with a starter that is not 100% hydration you’ll need to adjust the amount of flour/water in the dough to allow for the difference.
+If you maintain a starter at a hydration other than 100%, you’ll need to adjust the flour and water in the dough accordingly.

-• The Dutch oven creates a moist environment that develops that thick, crispy crust on the bread.
-Any oven-safe, heavy pot with a lid will work if you don’t have a Dutch oven.
+A Dutch oven creates the moist environment needed for a thick, crisp crust.
+Any heavy, oven-safe pot with a lid can work if you don’t own a Dutch oven.

 FAQs for making sourdough bread at home: